MiSTer-devel/TRS-80_MiSTer/README.md

 ### To load a CMD file:
 Just select it in the OSD.
 Some CMD files won't work if they access disk rom routines and there is no disk in the drive.
 Sometimes a clean reboot is necessary before loading a CMD.
+3 options for the final transfer to the program are proposed by an OSD choice :
+ * CAS : This is the default, for CMD files coming from cassette dumps.
+It sets up the stack to 0x4200 before jumping to the program entry
+ * JMP : just JMP to the program entry and let the stack alone
+ * NONE: Only loads the program in memory.
+It's up to the user to JMP to the program entry by another mean.
+It's the safest way to load and run a CMD file under DOS !

+The Debug Message (you need to enable it to be able to see it, as explained below) will show the area where the program has been loaded and its entry point.
+Under DOS, an easy way to JMP to the entry point is to create a simple Loader like so :
+ * DUMP RUN7000/CMD (TRA=X'7000')
+ * at the DOS prompt, typing "RUN7000<enter>" will then jump to hex addr 0x7000.

 ### To load a BAS file:
-Only basic Level II programs can be loaded.
+You can load Level I or II programs, but only in binary format.
+Text files must be loaded via the "MERGE" command only.
+Basic Level II (Disk version or not) should be in memory so the loader knows where to put things.
 Load Basic (with or without a DOS) and once at the prompt ">" select a \*.bas file from the OSD.
 Use "LIST" or "RUN" to see and start the program as usual.

 ### To load files from DSK images:
 There are three main TRS-80 image formats, which are JV1, JV3 and DMK and they all usually share the same DSK extension.
 This MiSTer Core only supports the JV1 image format with upto 240 tracks, all tracks must currently hold 10 x 256 byte sectors.
 To check what format a disk is in, and if it is compatible with the core, use the TRSTOOLS utility from Matthew Reed, available from: http://www.trs-80emulators.com/trstools/